firefly-zero/docs.fireflyzero.com/content/dev/graphics.md

 Looking for inspiration?
 Check out [lospec.com](https://lospec.com/palette-list/) for nice-looking color palettes.

-## 🌈 More colors

-It is possible to render more than 16 colors on a single frame.
-First, you need to divide the elements on the screen to horizontal regions:

-...
-(TODO: add an image with an example)

-Then you can provide a `render_line` callback function.
-The callback accepts the line for each it is called and returns the next line before which it should be called again.
-For example, it is called with 0 first time and if it then returns 100, it will be called again before rendering the line 100.
-If then it returns 0, it will be called again only when rendering the next frame.

-This callback must be as fast as possible and all it should do is change the colors in the palette.
-In other words, the callback can be used to swap the colors in the palette on the go, as lines are rendered on the screen.

 ## 🔳 Shapes

 > It is the sculptor's power, so often alluded to, of finding the perfect form and features of a goddess, in the shapeless block of marble.